sindresorhus/awesome-nodejs/readme.md

 	- [slonik](https://github.com/gajus/slonik) - PostgreSQL client with strict types, detailed logging and assertions.
 	- [Objection.js](https://github.com/Vincit/objection.js) - Lightweight ORM built on the SQL query builder Knex.
 	- [TypeORM](https://github.com/typeorm/typeorm) - ORM for PostgreSQL, MariaDB, MySQL, SQLite, and more.
-	- [Endb](https://github.com/endb/endb) - An easy-to-use & simplistic ORM for SQLite3.
+	- [Endb](https://github.com/endb/endb) - Easy-to-use & simplistic ORM for SQLite3 with user-friendly API.
 - Query builder
 	- [Knex](https://github.com/tgriesser/knex) - Query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
 - Other